INTERSECT-SDK/registry-service/README.md

 ### Important configuration variables

-All environment variables can be checked in `intersect_registry_service/core/environment.py`
+All environment variables can be checked in `intersect_registry_service/app/core/environment.py`, any class value of `Settings` in SCREAMING_SNAKE_CASE is an environment variable.

 - `AUTH_IMPLEMENTATION` can change between `rudimentary` (uses hardcoded users and roles, obviously not suited for production but makes local development a lot easier) or `keycloak` (authenticate against a Keycloak database).
 - `DEVELOPMENT_API_KEY` can be set in testing environments to quickly allow for people to test their end-to-end Service/Client logic without having to fiddle with the registry service UI/database/auth-server.
 Note that this value should NOT be set in ANY instance outside of testing things locally.